eishiya/tiled-scripts/README.md

 ### Modify Selection
 Expands and contracts (erodes) selections in maps.

+### Random Automap
+Enables additional syntax in Automapping rules.txt to apply random rules and apply rules conditionally based on earlier selections.
+Can be useful for procedural generation.

 ### Replace in Layer Name
 Renames selected layers by doing a search and replace in their name.
 Supports regular expressions.